eyecuelab/eyecue-codemap/README.md

 // [end-eyecue-codemap-group:UuLzD7n96cD:3be4ca7b3a0b2322b6a4ef9598f04d1430b1910c]
 ```

+## Generating Lists of Links in Markdown

+In your Markdown, you can generate lists of all of the code blocks for a specified `eyecue-codemap-group`.

+See [example-groups.md](./example-groups.md) for an working example.
+The template syntax is Go's [text/template](https://pkg.go.dev/text/template).

 # Installation

 To integrate this into your repo, adapt `codemap-update.sh` to your needs.
 This script contains all the code needed